 \subsection{Code Classification}

-The use of TF-IDF features makes vector space model perform well on F1 score, indicating the importance of retrieving disease-related keywords in these classification tasks.
-Inspired by Keyword-TF-IDF that filters out noise and irrelevant features, we proposed Text-TF-IDF-CNN that incorporates cognitive TF-IDF features extracted from clinical guidelines to the fully-connected layer in our deep learning model.
+The use of TF-IDF features makes the vector space model perform well on F1 score, indicating the importance of retrieving disease-related keywords in these classification tasks.
+Inspired by Keyword-TF-IDF which filters out noise and irrelevant features, we proposed Text-TF-IDF-CNN which incorporates cognitive TF-IDF features extracted from clinical guidelines to the fully-connected layer in our deep learning model.
 It shows the possibility of leveraging human domain knowledge to improve ML model performance in clinical settings.

-Performance improvements on macro-averaged metrics are greater than micro-averaged metrics.
-One reason is that multimodal data mitigates the issue of limited inference from text data caused by small training sample size.
-Additionally, given physical examination and lab tests are mandatory for most inpatients, tabular data considerably benefits classes with a small sample size.
-As we expand the prediction scope to cover larger code list in the future, resolving data imbalance will play a bigger role in improving the predictive accuracy.
+Performance improvements on macro-averaged metrics are greater than on micro-averaged metrics.
+One reason is that multimodal data mitigates the issue of limited inference from text data caused by a small training sample size.
+Additionally, given a physical examination and lab tests are mandatory for most inpatients, tabular data considerably benefits classes with small sample size.
+As we expand the prediction scope to cover a larger code list in the future, resolving data imbalance will play a bigger role in improving predictive accuracy.